MicrosoftDocs/power-pages-docs/power-pages-docs/configure/search/overview.md

 3. Select **Rebuild search index**.

 > [!IMPORTANT]
-> - A full index rebuild is a very expensive operation and should not be done during peak hours of usage, as this can bring your portal down.
+> - A full index rebuild is a very expensive operation and should not be done during peak hours of usage, as this can bring your site down.
 > - Time taken to rebuild index is proportional to the size of the data eligible for indexing as per your search query configuration, and can range from a few minutes to an hour.

 ## Remove a table from global search